 Top Scholarships: Germany

-A number of scholarships are available to study in Germany.
-The scholarships help the students with the tuition fee as well as the cost of living.
+A number of scholarships are available to study in Germany, which help students with their tuition fees as well as living expenses.
 The scholarships can be divided into three groups based on the funding.
 There are:

 University specific scholarships